DESIGNER | TATIANA SHABELNIKinstagram.com/tatianashabelnik/

 Joining this landmark event this season is Belorussian designer Tatiana Shabelnik, who brings her globally inspired collection “Contrast” to the runway on Wednesday, March 8 at 7 p.m.
 The show will take place at Soka University’s Founders Hall with runway seating beginning at 6 p.m.

-“Contrast” is a dramatic fusion of bold colors and contrasting textures in leather, silk, and chiffon, inspired in part by the colorful works of Russian artist Vasily Kandinsky and Belarusian/French artist Marc Chagall.
+“Contrast” is a dramatic fusion of bold colors and contrasting textures in leather, silk, and chiffon, inspired in part by the colorful works of Belarusian-American artist Vasily Kandinsky and Belarusian/French artist Marc Chagall.
 Her signature use of orange reflects enthusiasm, warmth, and happiness while also capturing energy and cheerfulness.
 As a Soviet emigrant, she says that her selection of colors also represents risk-taking, physical confidence, and vivacious competition and independence.

 Contrasting contemporary Los Angeles glitz and glamour with a vivid ancestral past in rural Belarus, Tatiana’s work is rooted in the Belorussian folk dresses of her youth with a modern twist.
 She provides a cosmopolitan and playful blend of colors and textures inspired by her fearless personality.

 A longtime humanitarian, Shabelnik’s collection also takes inspiration from the contrast of poverty and wealth in the world, and the psychological power of vibrant clothing during tough political, social, and economic times.
 That global inspiration is also reflected in the details and craftsmanship of her designs.

 Shabelnik pays close attention to the design of her European garments as “wearable art.”
 As noted by the Los Angeles Times, her pieces are a fun “interplay of bold color and contrasting textures.”
 “I want people to wear my designs in everyday life, not simply for the sake of a runway,” she says.